 Rerank with MMR (Maximal Marginal Relevance)

 RerankMMR is a diversification technique that balances relevance with diversity to reduce redundancy in search results.
-It iteratively selects results that are both relevant to the query and dissimilar to already-selected results, ensuring users see varied content instead of near-duplicates.When using the SDKs or curling the endpoint, the query name must match what is defined in the
+It iteratively selects results that are both relevant to the query and dissimilar to already-selected results, ensuring users see varied content instead of near-duplicates.How It Works

 MMR uses an iterative selection process with the following formula:dis a candidate documentqis the queryd_iare already-selected documentsλ(lambda) controls the relevance vs. diversity trade-offSim1measures relevance to the querySim2measures similarity to selected documents